Ultimate Invasion: Plot

+The Maker escapes his imprisonment at the Blaakguard Building and escapes to Earth-6160.
+There, he alters the universe's history to his liking, averting the origins of many of its heroes.
+He places Loki on the throne of Asgard, delays the rocket launch that would have resulted in the formation of the Fantastic Four, and establishes a domed enclave called the City at Latveria as his seat of power as he creates a new world order.
 On Earth-6160, 15-year old Peter Parker and Liz Allan arrive at a demonstration of the Isotope Genome Accelerator.
 When a spider gets affected by its radioactive waves, it tries to bite Peter only for the Maker to smack it and contain its corpse, preventing him from obtaining powers.